MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -PublishLocation

-Specifies a location for publishing the package.
+Specifies the path to a package's published location.

 ```yaml
 Type: String